google/WebFundamentals/src/content/en/updates/2017/06/chrome-60-deprecations.md

 ### Make shadow-piercing descendant combinator behave like descendent combinator

-Note: This item was bumped from Chrome 60 to Chrome some time after this article was published.
+Note: This item was bumped from Chrome 60 to 61 some time after this article was originally published.

 The shadow-piercing descendant combinator (`>>>`), part of [CSS Scoping Module Level 1](https://drafts.csswg.org/css-scoping/)